- June 29 - July 19

 Costa Rican Humanitarian Foundation: Bold Earth has partnered with the Costa Rican Humanitarian Foundation for many years to help build playgrounds, parks, and gardens in the city of Heredia.
 During our community service project, campers live with host families for four days and attend Spanish School in the afternoon.
 We will support a low-income neighborhood by building a children’s park.
 We create a playground, plant trees, paint murals, and spend time interacting with the local children.
 For more information on the C.R.H.F. visit the Costa Rican Humanitarian Foundation website.

 Ostional National Wildlife Park: Partnering with the Ostional National Wildlife Park, Bold Earth participants see how wildlife conservation can protect animals and ecosystems.
 Bold Earth Campers spend two evenings working alongside park rangers and World Wildlife Foundation biologists at the wildlife refuge to protect nesting sea turtles.
 We volunteer by patrolling beaches, looking for nesting sea turtles, and translocating nests to protective hatcheries.
-We also volunteer in the hatchery monitoring success rates and releasing baby turtles into the ocean.
-For more information visit: Ostional National Wildlife Park..
+We also volunteer at the hatchery monitoring success rates and releasing baby turtles into the ocean.
+For more information visit: Ostional National Wildlife Park.

 Click to view: ALL Bold Earth community service projects

 Checking Bags?
-Most campers choose to check their bags to Costa Rica.
+Most campers choose to check their bags for Costa Rica.
 Major airlines do not charge for checked bags for international destinations.
 Check with your airline for checked bag fees.
 Campers are required to pay for their own checked bags.

 Give Bold Earth a call at 303-526-0806 if you have any questions.
 The Bold Earth Trip Advisor team is always available to help answer packing questions or provide gear recommendations.